Plan your visit to Wells-next-the-Sea Beach

 When does the service run?

-The buses run daily between April and October.
+The buses run daily between Easter and October.

-The electric bus runs every day.
-The vintage, open-top Leyland Tiger runs at weekends on high days and holidays.
+The electric bus runs throughout the season.
+The vintage, open-top Leyland Tiger makes an appearance at weekends on high days and holidays.

 Can I bring my dog?

 Yes – both our electric bus and the vintage Leyland Tiger are dog-friendly.
-Please keep them on a lead.
+Please keep them on a lead… and leave seats free for human passengers!

 Are the buses accessible for wheelchairs?

-The electric bus (which runs every day) lowers to kerb height with an access ramp.
+The electric bus lowers to kerb height with an access ramp.

 Unfortunately the Leyland Tiger does not have the ability to lower to kerb height.